henrique-ft/use_case/README.md

 ![](https://img.shields.io/hexpm/v/use_case?style=social) ![](https://img.shields.io/hexpm/l/use_case?style=social)

 A way to increase *Elixir* projects readability and maintenance.
 Heavily inspired by *Clean Architecture*.
+We can join it with [clean mixer](https://github.com/miros/clean_mixer) for a very nice *Clean Architecture* code experience.

 ## Table of contents